* Graduate + undergraduate entry | 2026 rules

 2026 Intake

-Calculate your combo score
+Calculate your medicine competitiveness

 Your GEMSAS-calculated GPA, not your university GPA.
+Need an estimate?
+Use the GEMSAS GPA calculator.

 Enter a GPA between 4.0 and 7.0.